markit100/myAssignment/README.md

 ## Complexity

-The app makes use of a combination of elements such as tabbed menu, ionic side menu, lists and cards.
+The app makes use of a combination of elements such as

+1. tabbed menu
+2. ionic side menu
+3. lists
+4. cards
+5. controllers
+6. scope
+7. directives
+8. templates

 ## Source code